How to Prevent Blackheads, According to a DermatologistSeptember 14, 2022

 How to Treat and Prevent Blackheads

-Because blackheads are milder than other forms of acne (like nodules or cysts) Dr. Graf says that they’re relatively easy to treat and prevent.
+Because blackheads are milder than other forms of acne (like nodules or cysts), Dr. Graf says that they’re relatively easy to treat and prevent.
 “I recommend finding products that contain ingredients like retinol and salicylic acid to treat blackheads,” she says.
 “Exfoliating with AHAs and BHAs as well as incorporating clay or charcoal masks into your routine can also help prevent them.”

-Try using a spot treatment like the CeraVe Acne Control Gel to clear clogged pores.
+If your blackheads tend to come and go as they please, try using a spot treatment like the CeraVe Acne Control Gel to clear clogged pores.
 Though spot treatments are known to dry out the skin, we like that this one is formulated with a special MVE technology to keep the affected area hydrated throughout the day.
 Although the cocktail of salicylic, glycolic and lactic acids is working to unclog pores and exfoliate your skin, you won’t be left with dry or flaky patches.

 To prevent blackheads from cropping up again, integrate the Kiehl’s Rare Earth Deep Pore Cleansing Mask into your weekly routine.
 Made with both kaolin and bentonite clays, the mask acts like a magnet to absorb excess oil and clear out lingering impurities from the skin while visibly minimizing the look of pores.
 Though clay masks are known to be drying, the aloe in this formula helps to effectively soothe and moisturize the skin so you can put your best face forward.